aclao89/Airbnb_NYC/README.md

 4. List the price distribution of listings in neighbourhoods.
 5. Create a heatmap of the listings in the New York City bouroughs.
 6. What is the average price of the top-reviewed listings?
+7. Find a trend in the words used in the listing description.